YegorKozlov/aem-svelte/README.md

 mvn clean install -PautoInstallPackage
 ```

-### Star the Dev mode to watch for changes and push them to AEM
+### Start the Dev mode to watch for changes and push them to AEM
 from the `ui.frontend` directory run
 ```
 npm run dev